-What is my responsibility towards vulnerable persons?
+7 What is my responsibility towards vulnerable persons?

-Vulnerable persons include especially children, unaccompanied children, disabled people, elderly people, pregnant women, single parents with children, victims of human trafficking, persons with serious illness or mental disorders and persons who have been subjected to torture, rape or other serious forms of psychological, physical or sexual violence.
+Vulnerable persons include children, unaccompanied children, disabled people, elderly people, pregnant women, single parents with children, victims of human trafficking, persons with serious illness or mental disorders and persons who have been subjected to torture, rape or other serious forms of psychological, physical or sexual violence.

 Border-crossing points and detention facilities are among the primary locations where the special needs of vulnerable persons may be declared or detected.
-As a frontline official, you have the responsibility to identify the special needs of vulnerable persons and refer them for further assessment and/or support to national authorities and other stakeholders, such as NGOs and UNHCR, which are specialised and mandated to respond to their needs in accordance with national legislation and practice.
+As a front-contact official, you have the responsibility to identify the special needs of vulnerable persons and refer them for further assessment and/or support to national authorities and other stakeholders.
+This includes entities such as non-governmental organisations and UNHCR, which are specialised and mandated to respond to their needs according to national legislation and practice.
 Make sure you are aware of the national referral procedures and have the relevant contact details at hand.

 Emergency health considerations and basic needs should always be addressed immediately and should take priority over migratory concerns.
-Family unity should be preserved to the extent possible and children should not be separated from their parents or relatives
+Family unity should be preserved to the extent possible and children should not be separated from their parents or relatives.